 Certain types of income are exempt from personal income tax.
 In respect of income from employment, money derived in the form of per diem, travelling expenses and certain fringe benefits such as medical treatment are tax exempt.
-The exemptions also cover the share of profit obtained from a non-juristic body of persons, maintenance income derived under moral obligation, corpus of a legacy or inheritance, income of a mutual fund or from the sale of investment units in a mutual fund, etc.
+The exemptions also include maintenance income derived under moral obligation (subject to a threshold - see gift tax above), corpus of a legacy or inheritance (see section on inheritance tax) and income of a mutual fund or from the sale of investment units in a mutual fund